-This coriander pesto is used for the removal of heavy metals, such as aluminum, lead and mercury.
+This coriander pesto is used for the removal of heavy metals, such as aluminium, lead and mercury.
 Have two teaspoons per day for three to four weeks for chelation, making sure to also drink two litres of water and have lots of fibre to allow the metals to be flushed out.

 1/3 cup Brazil nuts